 For more on this see our Tea page

 09/02/2018 We are trying the Splosh refill solution as a way of reducing out plastic container consumption.
 The packages were ordered (free p&p we like that) and a few days later they arrived through the post.

 The boxes are small enough to go through the letterbox so are postman friendly.

-Opening the boxes you are greeted with a plastic pouch of washing up concentrate, and eight sausage shaped hand soap ‘sausages’ these go into bottles with hot water to create you soapy product.
+Opening the boxes you are greeted with a plastic pouch of washing up concentrate, and eight sausage shaped hand soap ‘sausages’ these go into bottles with hot water to create your soapy product.

 The pouches can be recycled by sending back to Splosh in one of the boxes free of charge using the return label.
 We will update further when we have an empty bottle to mix the product in…

 Well the trial of Splosh washing up liquid is underway.
-First bottle mixed, which is a easy process.
+First bottle mixed, which is an easy process.

-The green gunk smells kind of like lime, its a bit chemical smelling rather than natural so will try other flavours as well.
+The green gunk smells kind of like lime, its a bit chemical smelling rather than natural, we have yet to try other fragrances.

 In use it seems everybit as good as our usual supermarket brand, bubbles stay til the end of a moderately greasy wash, we are not using more than normal, and it seems to clean very well… So a thumbs up from living gentler.

 Our Splosh trial seems to be going well, we are very happy with the washing up liquid, and the handwash works really well.